 The SCPE clinical performance evaluations, including formative mid-point and final, are tools utilized for preceptors to evaluate students on their performance during each clinical rotation.
 The evaluation topics include medical knowledge, interpersonal skills, clinical skills, technical skills, clinical reasoning, problem-solving abilities, and professionalism, using a seven-point scale.
-A Preceptor's Final Evaluation of PA Student is specific to each SCPE and will be distributed along with this handbook; however, it is to be completed in MedHub.
+A Preceptor's Final Evaluation of PA Student is specific to each SCPE and is to be completed in MedHub.
 Ms. Malana Kipp ensures that evaluations are sent, via MedHub, to preceptors in a timely manner and is available to answer questions as needed, fussner@marshall.edu.